Digital Nomad Life in Bacolod City, Philippines

 What do people appreciate most about the culture in Bacolod City?

 "Expats in Bacolod City often appreciate the warm and friendly nature of the locals.
 They are known for their hospitality and willingness to help, making newcomers feel welcome and at ease.
 The city's vibrant festivals, particularly the MassKara Festival, are also a highlight, showcasing the city's rich culture and history.
 Expats also appreciate the local cuisine, which is a blend of Filipino, Spanish, and Chinese influences, offering a unique and flavorful dining experience.
 The slower pace of life in Bacolod City is another aspect that expats enjoy, as it provides a refreshing change from the hustle and bustle of larger cities.
 The city's natural beauty, with its stunning beaches and scenic landscapes, is also highly appreciated.
-Lastly, the cost of living in Bacolod City is relatively low, making it an attractive place for expats to live and work," explained one person living in Bacolod City, Philippines.
+Lastly, the cost of living in Bacolod City is relatively low, making it an attractive place for expats to live and work," explained one expat living in Bacolod City, Philippines.

 What do people find most challenging about the culture in Bacolod City?

 "Expats in Bacolod City may find the language barrier to be the most challenging aspect of the local culture, as the majority of locals speak Hiligaynon or Ilonggo, and while English is taught in schools, not everyone is fluent.
 The slower pace of life can also be a challenge for those accustomed to a fast-paced, highly efficient lifestyle.
 The local cuisine, which is heavy on meat and rice, may be difficult for some to adapt to, especially for those with dietary restrictions or preferences.
 The tropical climate, with its high humidity and frequent rain, can also be a challenge for those not used to such conditions.
-Lastly, the local concept of time, known as "Filipino Time", where events often start later than scheduled, can be frustrating for those who value punctuality," explained one expat living in Bacolod City, Philippines.
+Lastly, the local concept of time, known as "Filipino Time", where events often start later than scheduled, can be frustrating for those who value punctuality," said one person in Bacolod City.

 What residency documents or visas did I need if I will be in Bacolod City for a while?

 "If you are planning to stay in Bacolod City for an extended period, you will need to secure the appropriate visa from the Philippine Embassy or Consulate in your home country before your departure.
 The type of visa you need depends on the purpose of your stay.
 If you are visiting as a tourist and plan to stay for more than 30 days, you will need to apply for a tourist visa.
 This visa can be extended for up to 36 months for citizens from most countries.
 If you are planning to work or do business in the Philippines, you will need to apply for a work visa or a business visa.
 These visas require additional documentation, such as a work contract or a letter from your employer.
 If you are planning to study in the Philippines, you will need to apply for a student visa.
 You will need to provide proof of enrollment at a recognized educational institution in the Philippines.
 In addition to your visa, you will also need a valid passport that is valid for at least six months beyond your planned departure date from the Philippines.
 Once you are in the Philippines, you may also need to register with the Bureau of Immigration and obtain an Alien Certificate of Registration Identity Card (ACR I-Card) if you are staying for more than 59 days.
-Please note that visa requirements can change, so it's always a good idea to check with the Philippine Embassy or Consulate in your home country for the most up-to-date information," remarked one foreigner who made the move to Bacolod City.
+Please note that visa requirements can change, so it's always a good idea to check with the Philippine Embassy or Consulate in your home country for the most up-to-date information," said one person in Bacolod City.

 What cultural blunders should I try to avoid making in Bacolod City?